shoubhikraj/water-order/README.md

 The base name of the output file is determined by the `-o` argument in the command line.
 When running OTO calculation, `_oto.csv` is appended to the base name.
 Similarly for the other calculations, `_d5.csv`, `_Sk.csv`, `_rhoV.csv` is appended to the base name.
 The default base name is `Water_order`, so the default output files are named `Water_order_oto.csv` or `Water_order_d5.csv` etc.

 ## Example
+First run the tests given in the `tests` folder.

-An example of plotting the output data with Python (using pandas and matplotlib):
+An example of plotting the output data (from the test) with Python (using pandas and matplotlib):
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt